 Pick one topic you are teaching this week.
 Write prompts at three different Bloom's levels using the templates above.
 Run all three prompts and compare the outputs side by side.

 You will notice three things.
 First, the AI outputs differ substantially in depth and complexity.
-Second, the higher-level prompts produce content that is harder to generate yourself from scratch but that your pupils genuinely need.
+Second, the higher-level prompts produce content that is harder to generate yourself from scratch but that your learners genuinely need.
 Third, the outputs give you an immediate sense of which level your current lesson activities are actually sitting at.

 If most of your current activities generate Remember-level AI outputs, your lessons may be spending too much time on recall and not enough on the thinking skills that build long-term understanding.
 That is not a failing; it is useful diagnostic information.